How to market your app successfully

-With consumers downloading a record 204 billion apps in 2019, up 45% since 2016, now is a good time to launch your app.
+Consumers downloaded 230 billion mobile apps in 2021 according to data.ai and the global app market size will reach $407.31B by 2026 according to Allied Market Research.
+Now is a good time to launch your app.
 However, as the sea of competition rises every year, ensuring your app has a solid marketing strategy is all the more important.
 This article will give you the lowdown on the essentials.

 Things to do before launching an app

 Know your target audience

 Let’s start with the basics - know your target audience.
 Use services like App Annie to research other apps in your app’s genre and make a note of their main demographics, cohorting by age, gender, and location.
 This is crucial information that will help you set up your marketing campaigns in addition to the design and content of your ads.

 Competitive analysis will help you set benchmarks for your KPIs, like the CTR and CVR for your ad campaign.
 Research how your competitors are marketing their apps and the style of their ad creatives, and make a note of their strengths and weaknesses.